kylegl/valheim/README.md

 ## Auto fill hot key!

-This will fill kilns, furnaces, whatever.
+Tired of hitting e a million times?
+This shortcut will auto fill kilns, furnaces, whatever.
 The script is only active when the game window is open.

+The shortcut is: **ALT E**

 Download [AutoHotKey](https://www.autohotkey.com/download/ "AutoHotKey download page")